Maybe you call it “moving” or “transferring”; in the military, they call it a “change of station.”

 While the “right” location is vital in real estate, it isn’t the holy grail of life.

-When my husband joined the Marine Corps, he was stationed in Oceanside, California.
+When my then-partner had joined the Marine Corps, he was stationed in Oceanside, California.
 It’s on the coast of the Pacific Ocean + about the same distance from San Diego as it is from Los Angeles.
 As you can imagine, the weather is spectacular, there’s good food, + lots to do.

 By the time we moved there, I was an experienced relocator, so the move itself was easy, but adjusting to life in one of the most sought-after places to live in the United States was downright difficult.